hucik14/rational-linkages/docs/source/tutorials/motion_interp.rst

 linkage, i.e. the Bennett mechanism.

 The previous methods interpolate poses (trasformations) in 3D space.
-The method by :footcite:t:`Zube2018` is interpolating 5 points in 3D space, and yields a quadratic rational function that represents a 4R (Bennett) linkage.
+The method by :footcite:t:`Zube2018` is interpolating 5 or 7 points in 3D space, and yields a quadratic or cubic rational function that represents a 4R (Bennett) or 6R linkage.

 All methods have some geometrical constraints, and therefore the interpolation is not always possible.
 The package is also providing a method for 2 poses interpolation method that yields a spatial Bennett mechanism (4-revolute linkage).

-**Important note**: The method for quadratic interpolation of 2 or 3 poses is providing a rational function by :footcite:t:`Brunnthaler2005` does not provide monic polynomials by default.
-This implementation alters the method in the paper above in a way, that a monic polynomial is obtained, **if** the first input pose **is the identity**.

 For motion interpolation, the input can be both, :class:`.DualQuaternion` objects or :class:`.TransfMatrix` objects.